-This report combines the quarterly reports on Form 10-Q for the fiscal quarter and two fiscal quarters ended April 30, 2017 of Broadcom Limited and Broadcom Cayman L.P.
+This report combines the quarterly reports on Form 10-Q for the fiscal quarter and three fiscal quarters ended July 30, 2017 of Broadcom Limited and Broadcom Cayman L.P.
 Unless stated otherwise or the context otherwise requires, references to "Broadcom," "we," "our" and "us" mean Broadcom Limited and its consolidated subsidiaries, including Broadcom Cayman L.P.
 References to the "Partnership" mean Broadcom Cayman L.P. and its consolidated subsidiaries.
 Financial information and results of operations presented for periods prior to February 1, 2016 relate only to Avago Technologies Limited, our predecessor, and relate to Broadcom and the Partnership for the periods after February 1, 2016.
-Broadcom Corporation was indirectly acquired by Broadcom on February 1, 2016 (refer to Note 1.
-"Overview, Basis of Presentation and Significant Accounting Policies" for additional information).
+Broadcom Corporation was indirectly acquired by Broadcom on February 1, 2016.

-As of April 30, 2017, Broadcom Limited owned approximately 95% of the Partnership (represented by common partnership units, or Common Units) and is the sole general partner of the Partnership, or the General Partner.
+As of July 30, 2017, Broadcom Limited owned approximately 95% of the Partnership (represented by common partnership units, or Common Units) and is the sole general partner of the Partnership, or the General Partner.
 The balance of the partnership units represents restricted exchangeable limited partnership units, or Partnership REUs, the holders of which are referred to as the Limited Partners.
 As the General Partner, Broadcom has the exclusive right, power and authority to manage, control, administer and operate the business and affairs and to make decisions regarding the undertaking and business of the Partnership in accordance with the amended and restated exempted limited partnership agreement, as amended from time to time, and applicable laws.
 There is no board of directors of the Partnership.